UKCloud/documentation/articles/azure/azs-how-create-vm-from-snapshot-ps.md

 ## Overview

-This article shows you how to use PowerShell to take a snapshot of a managed disk, use that to create a new managed disk, and finally create a virtual machine from the new disk.
+This article shows you how to use PowerShell to create a copy of a virtual machine that uses managed disks by taking a snapshot of the VM, and then by using that snapshot to create a new managed disk and a new VM.

 ### Prerequisites